tommybobbins/Scratch_Probability/prob.md

 + Create a list called Dice_Rolls underneath lists in the Orange variables blocks list.
 Make sure Dice_Rolls applies to all sprites.
 + Modify the code so that it looks like the following.
 ![screenshot](images/14.gif)
 + Click on the + inside the stage area of the screen until 6 boxes are shown.
-This will show us our totals for how many rolls of 1,2,3,4,5 and 6 have been.
+The + icon is next to the length in bottom left corner of the grey box.
+See screenshot below.
+This shows totals for how many rolls of each of 1,2,3,4,5 and 6 have been observed.
 ![screenshot](images/15.gif)

 ## Test your project